No. 6 Buckeyes hang on to win 26-17 over struggling Huskers

 The Huskers scored late in the third quarter to pull within 23-17 and got the ball right back when Myles Farmer intercepted Stroud’s deep ball intended for Olave.
 Nebraska drove to the 13, but Chase Contreraz missed a 30-yard field goal attempt.

 The Buckeyes were forced to punt and Nebraska began its next possession at its 10 with 6:11 left.
-Adrian Martinez started it with a 21-run but threw three straight incomplete passes to bring on the punter with 5:17 remaining.
+Adrian Martinez started it with a 21-run but threw three straight incomplete passes to bring on the punter.

 Martinez was 16 of 31 for 248 yards and a touchdown, with his lone interception coming in the final minute.
 He ran 18 times for 51 yards and a score.